Cherenity/mongo-practice/README.md

   8) Delete a gift

-Here are some features that I may add later.
-More ideas will likely come up while testing the application.
+These are some features that I might add later. <br>+ More ideas💡will likely come up while testing the app.

 | Feature | Status |
 |---|---|